I’m about to say something controversial. That’s not new for me but this comment might be for you. Are you ready?

 Triathletes should develop a kick to help not just their swimming, but their entire performance.

-This would require approximately 10-20% of the metres in each session devoted to kicking drills.
-If you regularly swim 2500m in a sessions then that means roughly 250-500m kicking.
+This would require approximately 10-20% of the metres in each session be devoted to kicking drills.
+If you regularly swim 2500m in a session then that means roughly 250-500m kicking.

 - Stiff ankles which makes it difficult for most and impossible for some.
 I saw one swimmer doing a kick set and actually going backwards.